 - volunteers’ personal career stories and explanation of what they do and how they use math and science in their jobs, and

-- 36,273 students were motivated to study math and science and consider STEM careers
+- 50,000+ students were motivated to study math and science and consider STEM careers

-- 440 volunteers interacted with students and shared their career stories, inspiring students
+- 500+ volunteers interacted with students and shared their career stories, inspiring students

-- 90 companies, state agencies, universities and other organizations enabled their employees to volunteer and visit classrooms
+- 100+ companies, state agencies, universities and other organizations enabled their employees to volunteer and visit classrooms

-- Students showed a statistically significant increase in their interest in math/science and their knowledge of STEM careers, and greater interest in STEM-related after-school activities.
+- Students showed a significant increase in their interest in math/science and their knowledge of STEM careers, and greater interest in STEM-related after-school activities.